kirananumalla/heart_attack_prediction/README.md

-# Heart Attack Binary Classification Take-Home Assignment
+# Heart Attack Binary Classification

 The objective of the task is to build a binary-classifier that predicts whether a person is to have a heart attack or not given a dataset of 303 patients and 13 variables (14 columns in total including the target variable) – The column definitions below are below: